Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-It provides clear context by mentioning to use 'scene-list-opened' after creation, which implies this tool doesn't automatically list scenes.
-But it lacks explicit guidance on when to use this versus alternatives like 'scene-open' or 'scene-save', or any prerequisites.
+Provides a sequential hint to use 'scene-list-opened' after creation, but lacks guidance on when to use this tool versus alternatives like 'scene-open' or 'scene-save'.
+No exclusions or prerequisites mentioned.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.